tc39/notes/meetings/2019-10/october-2.md

 MB: I'm fine using an accessor if that appeases the committee.
 We have spec text written and reviewed by committee members (missed the names).

-PD: V8 and LBR expressed preference for messages as an own property, and there is nothing strong that says this should be an accessor for any reason.
+PD: V8 and LEO expressed preference for messages as an own property, and there is nothing strong that says this should be an accessor for any reason.
 So i would put it the other way around is there any reason why it shouldn't be an own property?

-LBR: I'm not objecting one way or another for this proposal.
+LEO: I'm not objecting one way or another for this proposal.
 I have a strong preference but not an objection.
 I prefer consistency.

 JHD: To be clear, consistency goes both ways.
 Consistency with message dictates an own property, consistency with the rest of the spec means an accessor.

-LBR: I'm saying that I want consistency with error.
+LEO: I'm saying that I want consistency with error.
 (I like property)

 AKI: Let’s table this and discuss in the issue.